 #3 Saigon River

-MAP.
-The curving Saigon River has long played an important role in the city as it grew from a small fishing village into a significant seaport.
+The curving Saigon River has long played an important role as the area grew from a small fishing village into a significant seaport.
 The river is still used today as a hub to transport goods.
-Although traffic buzzes along the busy boulevard that runs parallel to it, the riverside is a place to go in Ho Chi Minh City to escape the city crowds.
+Although traffic buzzes along the busy boulevard that runs parallel to it, the riverside is a place to go in Ho Chi Minh City to escape the crowds.

 Many historic French colonial buildings line the waterfront – such as the 1887 Customs Building and the opulent Majestic Hotel.
 A little further north – at the Me Linh roundabout – there is a statue dedicated to Tran Hung Dao (a national hero of the 13th century) and the Bach Dang Harbor, where Saigon Riverboat tours depart.